March 24 2022 | 11 Min Read

 Share

-This week, the Securities and Exchange Commission (SEC) proposed a new set of rules to standardize how publicly traded companies disclose climate-related information to investors.
-If the rule change is approved (it’s currently under review), companies will have to publish data on their greenhouse gas emissions (GHG); they’ll also be required to report against a clearly defined set of climate-related metrics in shareholder financial reporting.
+In spring 2022, the Securities and Exchange Commission (SEC) proposed a new set of rules to standardize how publicly traded companies disclose climate-related information to investors.
+Now the rule has shifted once more, according to Reuters, but even so, the future of a similar requirement is practically inevitable.
+The original rule would have required companies to publish data on their greenhouse gas emissions (GHG) throughout their value chain–often the lynchpin of managed transportation; they’ll also be required to report against a clearly defined set of climate-related metrics in shareholder financial reporting.

 These rules are also surprisingly broad in their scope — and here’s where things get particularly interesting for supply chain management.